 Jewish Culture in Syria and the Last Jewish Man in Damascus

 Syria boasts a deep and varied history influenced by many religious and ethnic groups.
-The Jewish in Syria significantly contributed to the country’s cultural, economic, and social landscape for many centuries.
+The Jewish people in Syria significantly contributed to the country’s cultural, economic, and social landscape for many centuries.
 Nevertheless, the once-thriving Jewish population has nearly vanished due to political shifts and regional disputes.
 Currently, the tale of the last Jewish man in Damascus represents the story of this community.
 As of 2025, there are approximately seven remaining Jews in Damascus.

 Jewish History in Syria